Annette McCarthy

-Annette McCarthy (April 12, 1958 – January 6, 2023) was an American film, television and stage actress, musician, and later director at a sound studio and executive chef, best known for her role as Evelyn Marsh in the second season of Twin Peaks, and as Dr. Wendy Oliver in the cult movie Creature (1985).
+Annette McCarthy (April 12, 1958 – January 6, 2023) was an American film, television and stage actress, musician, and later director at a sound studio and executive chef, best known for her role as Evelyn Marsh in the second season of Twin Peaks, and as Dr. Wendy Oliver in the cult film Creature (1985).
 She also appeared in several television films and series, including Baywatch and noted episodes of Night Court and Riptide.

 Career

 McCarthy was stage trained in both New York City and Los Angeles and continued to work in theater.
 She also acted in several commercials.
 Earlier in her career, she was also a rock musician, opening for Twisted Sister.
 She began acting in 1978.

 Film

 McCarthy made her feature film debut in Second Thoughts (1983).
 She would later play Dr. Wendy Oliver in Creature (1985), considered to be her breakout role.

 Television

 Under contract to ABC, McCarthy starred in several made-for-TV movies, including her debut A Cry For Love (1980), Crazy Times (1981), and Fugitive Among Us (1992).

 McCarthy had roles in a variety of major television shows, including: St. Elsewhere, The Twilight Zone, Happy Days, Beauty and the Beast, Magnum, P.I., The Fall Guy, and played a lesbian character in an episode of Night Court called "Passion Plundered" that has been noted by critics.

 A notable role came in Riptide.
 McCarthy also played "Rosalind Grant", the name derived from Rosalind Russell and Cary Grant but the character itself a parody of Cybill Shepherd's character Maddie Hayes in Moonlighting, in the penultimate episode of the series called "If You Can't Beat Em, Join Em."
 The episode aired shortly before the series' cancellation, in part due to it being beaten in the ratings by Moonlighting.
 This episode drew a lot of press attention at the time, with both Entertainment Tonight and the Los Angeles Times running features on it.

-She also played wealthy heiress Kathleen Huntington on Baywatch, which was her final on-screen role.
+She also played wealthy heiress Kathleen Huntington on a few episodes of Baywatch, which was her final on-screen role.